City That Never Sleeps: Plot

 Officer Johnny Kelly is disillusioned with his job which he took to please his father, and writes a letter of resignation which he intends to hand in at the end of his shift.
 He calls Penrod Biddel to accept an employment offer that the lawyer had made, and agrees to meet him later that evening.
 Johnny's wife Kathy Kelly (Paula Raymond) discovers Johnny's plan to quit his job and calls his father Sgt.
 John Kelly Sr. (Otto Hulett) to ask him to intervene; Kelly Sr. is concerned for his son's happiness and has a talk with Johnny.
-On this night Johnny's regular partner calls in sick and his replacement is Sgt.
+On this night, Johnny's regular partner calls in sick and his replacement is Sgt.
 Joe (Chill Wills) who doesn't give his surname and whose voice can be recognized as the introductory "Voice of Chicago".
-As they begin the nightly shift Sgt.
+As they begin the nightly shift, Sgt.
 Joe has plenty of homespun advice for Johnny, whose negative energy casts a pall on their working environment.

-As the night progresses Johnny visits Angel Face to re-affirm their plans to go away.
+As the night progresses, Johnny visits Angel Face to re-affirm their plans to go away.
 He also meets with the lawyer Penrod Biddel who asks Johnny to pick up Hayes Stewart and leave him across the state line for the Indiana Police to arrest and incarcerate.
-Johnny says no to this but changes his mind when Biddel tells him that Johnny's brother 'Stubby' (Ron Hagerthy) is associating with the criminal and will surely get into trouble unless Johnny steps in and does what Biddel wants.
+Johnny says 'no' to this but changes his mind when Biddel tells him that Johnny's brother 'Stubby' (Ron Hagerthy) is associating with the criminal and will surely get into trouble unless Johnny steps in and does what Biddel wants.
 The lawyer pays Johnny $5,000 for the job, but it goes wrong and Stewart gets away, knowing Biddel is out to get him.

 Johnny and Sgt.
-Joe answer a call for a woman having a baby and Johnny performs the delivery; they also answer a call for an illegal gambling game on the street, arresting the ring leader and giving the money back to the men who have been hoodwinked.
-After each call Sgt.
+Joe answer a call for a woman having a baby and Johnny performs the delivery; they also answer a call for an illegal gambling game on the street, arresting the ringleader and giving the money back to the men who have been hoodwinked.
+After each call, Sgt.
 Joe lays out another bit of wisdom that seemingly works to influence Johnny to re-evaluate his life.